 Rural Ireland's Census 2022 comeback — population, remote work and recovery

-Census 2022 captured rural Ireland at a moment of demographic change — the first post-pandemic count, the first to measure remote working at scale, and the first to show population recovery in counties that had been declining for decades.
+Census 2022 caught rural Ireland mid-change.
+It was the first post-pandemic count, the first to measure remote working at scale, and the first to show population recovery in counties that had been shrinking for decades.
 IrelandInsights maps every electoral division, including the most rural.

 Rural Ireland in numbers — Census 2022